The following sequences are all arithmetic sequences and for any arithmetic sequences, the sum is

 always average times the terms (how many numbers).

-To find the average, you use
+To find the average, you can use

 Sum of the first consecutive natural numbers:

-To find the average, you use
+To find the average, you can use

-Sum of the first consecutive natural even numbers:
+Sum of the first consecutive natural even numbers: Proof without words

 Have you noticed in this sequence, every number is double the numbers in the first example,